benkaan001/mySQL-team/README.md

   ## Installation

-  This application requires Node.js package installation.
+  This application requires <Node.js> package installation.

   Use the following url to clone the repository:

   `< git clone https://github.com/benkaan001/mySQL-team>`

-  Run the following command on your terminal to install the dependency node package libraries;
+  Run the following command on your terminal to install the dependency node package libraries:

   `< npm i express --save inquirer console.table mysql2 >`